-While crime rates are decreasing across the country, some of California's cities aren't following this trend.
-In 2015, many of California's largest cities actually experienced a crime rate increase, particularly with violent crime (Public CEO, 2016).
+While crime rates are decreasing across the country, some of California’s cities aren’t following this trend.
+San Francisco is ranked number one in the country for property crime (SF Chronicle, 2018).

 With a criminal justice PhD, you may have the qualifications you need for new justice careers.
 A judicial law clerk position may allow you to work with high profile cases.
-California judicial law clerks bring in an average salary of $64,700 per year (O*Net, 2016).
-With an anticipated 11% increase in job openings through 2022, the job outlook is favorable (O*Net, 2016).
+California judicial law clerks bring in an average salary of $58,160 per year (Bureau of Labor Statistics, 2017).
+With an anticipated 6% increase in job openings across the country through 2026, the job outlook is favorable (CareerOneStop, 2017).

 Take a look at our list of PhD criminal justice programs below to find schools near you.